bep/alfn/README.md

 # alfn

 **alfn** (Aggregated Latest Filtered News) is a great little tool to create your own RSS feed about only the stuff you´re really interested in!
 Just configure it with the feeds to watch and what to watch for, and just sit back and wait for the updates.
+Oh, and it supports hotreloading configuration changes!

 [![Build Status](https://travis-ci.org/bep/alfn.svg)](https://travis-ci.org/bep/alfn)